vicky-wyq/vicky-wyq/README.md

 ### Hi there 👋
 I am a UX Designer who is passionate about exploring and learning code with a background in **[architecture](https://vickywang.me/architecture)**.

-broad skill set developed in a startup environment with deep engagement in all stages of the design process.
+I have experience working across a diverse range of skills within a startup setting, and am deeply involved in all aspects of the design process.

 Designed and implemented **[my portfolio website](https://vickywang.me)** from scratch, deployed it on AWS S3.